9 Weeks Pregnant

 The first prenatal appointment typically happens between weeks 8 and 12.
 So by now, you may have visited the OB—if not, you will soon!
 At that first appointment you may even see baby’s tiny heartbeat on the ultrasound.
 Exciting stuff, huh?

-Not only will you catch a glimpse of baby—who will resemble a lima bean—but the 9 weeks pregnant ultrasound will also confirm that the pregnancy is uterine (which means there are no signs of ectopic or tubular pregnancy at 9 weeks).
+Not only will you catch a glimpse of baby—who will resemble a lima bean—but the 9 weeks pregnant ultrasound will also confirm that the pregnancy is uterine (which means there are no signs of ectopic or tubal pregnancy at 9 weeks).
 The doctor may point out the gestational sac, the yolk sac and the fetal pole.

 Inside your week 9 pregnant belly, baby’s working on that cuteness, developing more distinct facial features.
 And baby might now have a strong enough heartbeat to be picked up by a fetal doppler.